John Prip: Alfred University

 Following World War II in 1948, Prip returned to the United States with his family.
 He came over on the same boat with a woodworker named Tage Frid, who was to become a lifelong colleague and friend.
 They had both been invited to teach at Alfred University, in a new department called the School for American Craftsmen (SAC).
 At the time, there were few places to study and limited knowledge of metalsmithing techniques in the United States.
 Prip's position was unique: his Danish training provided him with firm technical grounding, while his American environment encouraged the attitude of exploration and innovation that became a hallmark of his career.

 Rochester, New York

-When the school moved to the Rochester Institute of Technology two years later, Jack and his family, which now included daughter Janet, moved along with it.
+When the school moved to the Rochester Institute of Technology two years later, Jack and his family, which now included daughter Janet and son Peter, moved along with it.
 It was during this time in the early 1950s that Prip and the crafts movement were eagerly searching for their own style.

 In 1953, Prip along with Ronald Hayes Pearson, Frans Wildenhain, Tage Frid, established a gallery in Rochester, New York called, Shop One.
 This gallery was a unique institution in its time, providing not only a business venture originated and managed by craftsmen, but also a forum for the presentation of top quality avant-garde craftwork.
 Its mission was to educate the public to the special beauty of handmade objects.
 In 1957, after three years with Shop One, Prip again felt the need to move on.